UCI/CHOC Pediatric Endocrinology Fellowship Program

 Division Chief, Endocrinology and Diabetes

-CHOC Children’s Endocrinology Program is ranked in the top 25 for Best Children’s Hospitals by U.S. News & World Report 2019-20.
+CHOC Children’s Endocrinology Program is ranked 16th for diabetes and endocrinology in the Best Children’s Hospitals by U.S. News & World Report 2020-21.
 The Best Children’s Hospitals rankings were introduced by U.S. News in 2007 to help families of children with rare or life-threatening diseases find the best medical care available.
 Only the nation’s top 50 pediatric facilities earn recognition as a best children’s hospital by U.S. News & World Report.

 Prerequisite Training: Applicants must have completed a certified residency program prior to starting fellowship